Menu

 CHRISTINA PALMER

-Mrs. Palmer is a school counselor at Southaven Intermediate School in Southaven MS since 2013.
+Mrs. Palmer is a school counselor at Senatobia Middle School in Senatobia, MS since 2023 after being and elementary school counselor in DeSoto County for 10 years.
 She completed her Master’s degree in school counseling at the University of Mississippi and completed her internship at Lewisburg Elementary.
 She is a National Board Certified Counselor and School Counselor and a member of ASCA.
-She is currently one of the leaders of the Elementary Counselors Affinity group with ASCA.
-Mrs. Palmer is also serving as a SCUTA Ambassador for the 2021-2022 school year.
-She has served in a few leadership positions in Desoto County School District including being a mentor to new counselors and a member of the school counseling district advisory committee.
+She was previously one of the leaders of the Elementary Counselors Affinity group with ASCA.
+Mrs. Palmer has also served as a SCUTA Ambassador for the 2021-2022 school year.
+She has served in a few leadership positions in her districts including being a mentor to new counselors and a member of the school counseling district advisory committee.
 Most recently, she served on the district SEL committee to help choose what SEL program would be used throughout the district.

 BOARD MEMBER (2024)